jrebagliatti/techcasestudies/_posts/2017-02-27-EmiratesAirLineCableCar.md

 <br/>

 The results show that externally from the buildings, the range is terrific.
 Internally, the range covered three of the five Microsoft buildings but did not extend into Buildings 4 and 5.
-Building 1 is 20 meters from Building 2, Building 3 is 25 meters from Building 2, Building 4 is 45 meters from Building 3.
+Building 1 is 20 meters from Building 2, Building 3 is 25 meters from Building 2, and Building 4 is 45 meters from Building 3.
 The road beyond the boundary of the campus, at the top of the eclipse is 250 meters from Building 2.
-Even with a duplicate gateway to cover these buildings, the LoRaWAN gateway to sensor ratio is significantly higher than that of the current TBS encumbent gateway/sensor hardware, which is based on Bluetooth Low Energy (BLE).
+Even with a duplicate gateway to cover these buildings, the LoRaWAN gateway to sensor ratio is significantly higher than that of the current TBS incumbent gateway/sensor hardware, which is based on Bluetooth Low Energy (BLE).
 LoRaWAN presents a significant improvement in capabilities for servicing the FM industry.

 ### TV White Spaces Quality of Service solution